 To obtain maximum benefit, it’s best to eat it raw, or very lightly cooked.
 Over-cooking broccoli significantly reduces the formation of sulforaphane, but very light cooking deactivates a protein that impedes the conversion of glucoraphanin into sulforaphane.
 Be sure to eat the stalks!
 Peel and chop them so that they take the same amount of time to cook as the heads.

-Some IBS sufferers may experience adverse effects from consuming crucifers such as broccoli (abdominal pain, bloating, diarrhoea …).
+Some IBS sufferers may experience adverse effects from consuming crucifers such as broccoli (abdominal pain, bloating, diarrhea …).
 In such cases, it’s better to cut them out and then gradually reintroduce them to the diet, paying close attention to any symptoms and allowing for individual tolerance.

 These four cruciferous vegetables contain the same type of nutrients as broccoli.
 They are low in calories and also help prevent the development of cancer. .